gearglow/ReptiliaWithATwist/The List.md

 "Good thinking," Hermione replied with a smile.
 "Can you ask it to show us those specific clusters up close too?"

-Elysia gestured to the whiteboards lining the room, and two of them filled with annotated rune schemas.
+Elysia gestured to the whiteboards lining the room, and two of them filled with annotated rune schema diagrams.

 Luna had wandered over to a door which had appeared next to the original door, and cracked it open.
 "Oh my," she gasped.
 "Um, Ellie?
 'Mione?
 You might want to take a look at this."